FlipAttack: Jailbreak LLMs via Flipping: Methodology

 \subsection{FlipAttack}

 This section introduces a simple yet effective black-box jailbreak attack method named FlipAttack.
 The overview of FlipAttack is shown in Figure \ref{fig:overview}.
 To jailbreak a safety-aligned LLM, we highlight two fundamental principles.
 1) FlipAttack needs to disguise the harmful behavior prompts into a stealthy prompt to bypass the guard models or the safety defense of the victim LLM.
 2) FlipAttack then needs to guide the victim LLM to understand the underlying intent of the disguised harmful behavior well and execute the harmful behaviors.
-To this end, we propose two modules as follows.
+To this end, we propose two modules in the next sections.
+Then, we discuss why FlipAttack succeeds.
+1) It utilizes a common and unavoidable feature of LLMs, i.e., auto-regressive property, to formulate the attacks, keeping universal.
+2) It conceals the harmful prompt by merely using the prompt itself and avoiding introducing external perturbation, keeping it stealthy.
+3) It guides LLMs to understand and execute the harmful behavior via an easy flipping task, keeping it simple.